Home / U.S. Climate Alliance Welcomes New Federal-State Modern Grid Deployment Initiative

 Under this Initiative, participating states have committed to work with one another and the federal government to support the adoption of high-performance conductors and grid-enhancing technologies, such as dynamic line ratings, to bolster the capacity of America’s electric grid to more effectively meet current and future demand.
 Deployment of these readily available technologies can also maximize benefits of new and existing transmission infrastructure, increase grid resilience to the growing impacts of climate change, and better protect consumers from variability in energy prices.
 As part of the Initiative, the Alliance will provide policy, technical, and analytical assistance to help participating members advance and accelerate this work.

-This Initiative builds on a number of other federal-state collaborations between the Alliance’s members and the Biden-Harris Administration, including efforts to create good-paying jobs and mobilize a diverse workforce in climate and clean energydecarbonize buildings, and expand the procurement and use of low-carbon construction materials.
+This Initiative builds on a number of other federal-state collaborations between the Alliance’s members and the Biden-Harris Administration, including efforts to create good-paying jobs and mobilize a diverse workforce in climate and clean energy, decarbonize buildings, and expand the procurement and use of low-carbon construction materials.

 To learn more about the Federal-State Modern Grid Deployment Initiative, see the White House’s Fact Sheet and Initiative Principles.

 Launched on June 1, 2017 by the governors of Washington, New York, and California to help fill the void left by the previous administration’s decision to withdraw the U.S. from the Paris Agreement, the Alliance has grown to include 24 governors from across the U.S. representing approximately 60% of the U.S. economy and 55% of the U.S. population.
-Governors in the Alliance have pledged to collectively reduce greenhouse gas emissions by at least 26-28% below 2005 levels by 2025, at least 50-52% below 2005 levels by 2030, and collectively achieve overall net-zero greenhouse gas emissions as soon as practicable, and no later than 2050.
+Governors in the Alliance have pledged to collectively reduce net greenhouse gas emissions by at least 26-28% by 2025, 50-52% by 2030, and 61-66% by 2035, all below 2005 levels, and collectively achieve overall net-zero greenhouse gas emissions as soon as practicable, and no later than 2050.

 The Alliance’s states and territories continue to demonstrate that climate action goes hand-in-hand with economic growth, job creation, and better public health.
-While reducing emissions by 18% between 2005 and 2021, Alliance members grew their collective GDP by nearly 30%.
+The Alliance reduced its collective net greenhouse gas emissions by 19% between 2005 and 2022, while increasing collective GDP by 30%, and is on track to meet its near-term climate goal by reducing collective GHG emissions 26% below 2005 levels by 2025.
 The coalition’s states and territories are employing more workers in the clean energy sector, achieving lower levels of dangerous air pollutants, and preparing more effectively for climate impacts and executing more pre-disaster planning than the rest of the country.

 ###